 * You have to wear gloves when handling mercury.

-Even if the thickness or slope of the glass tube changes, the height of the mercury column does not change.
-This is because the pressure is equal to the air pressure acting on the surface of the mercury and the mercury column in the glass tube.
+Even if the glass tube’s thickness or slope changes, the mercury column’s height does not change.
+This is because the pressure is equal to the air pressure acting on the mercury’s surface and the glass tube’s mercury column.

 Atmospheric pressure on several planets